kubernetes-sigs/node-feature-discovery/.github/ISSUE_TEMPLATE/new-patch-release.md

 - [ ] Publish the draft release prepared at the [Github releases page](https://github.com/kubernetes-sigs/node-feature-discovery/releases)
       which will also trigger a Helm repo index update to add the latest release
 - [ ] Add a link to the tagged release in this issue.
-- [ ] Send an announcement email to `dev@kubernetes.io` with the subject `[ANNOUNCE] node-feature-discovery $VERSION is released`
-  - [ ] Add a link to the release announcement in this issue
-- [ ] Update README in master branch
+- [ ] For a point release of the latest newest release branch, update README in master branch
   - [ ] Update references e.g. by running `hack/prepare-release.sh $VERSION` but **only** committing README.md, and,
         submit a PR
   - [ ] Wait for the PR to be merged
-- [ ] Create an unannotated *devel* tag in the master branch, on the first commit that gets merged after the release branch has been created (presumably the README update commit above), and, push the tag:
-      `DEVEL=v0.$(($MAJ+1)).0-devel; git tag $DEVEL master && git push $DEVEL` This ensures that the devel builds on the master branch will have a meaningful version number.
 - [ ] Close this issue